Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Return to Universal Resources

-Slot machines have been around since the end of the 19th century, and while modern versions may add digital processors and animated graphics, the basics of a "pull" remain the same: put in money, yank the lever (or click the button), and see whether the symbols line up in a pleasing manner.
+Slot machines have been around since the late 1800s, and while modern versions may add digital processors and animated graphics, the basics of a "pull" remain the same: put in money, yank the lever (or click the button), and see whether the symbols line up in a pleasing manner.

 To simulate this in an RPG, all you'll need is a d6.
 You're going to roll it multiple times (at least, if you're lucky!), but resist the temptation to just grab a bunch of d6 and throw them at once.
 There is a huge difference in probability between "rolling three 6s in a row" and "of the seven dice I just tossed, three were 6s"!